Russian Arrested in Spain 'Over US Election Hacking'

 Breaking into the DNC computers and stealing e-mail is illegal.
 Period.
 This was done, plausibly, on behalf of Russia: http://www.bbc.com [bbc.com]

-Reminder: "Hacking" was mere illumination (Score:4, Insightful)
+Reminder: "Hacking" was mere illumination (Score:5, Insightful)

 The only way "Hacking" affected the election was that things Hillary and the DNC said in private became public.
 So I don't think it makes a lot of sense to claim the election was really "hacked", it's just the more you know about what Hilary really thinks the less likely you are to vote for her.